 Finland doesn’t teach reading early.

 Once the children have a deep understanding of words and their meanings, they can then learn to spell them out.
 That’s not the hard part.
 The hard part is to understand what words actually mean.
-To do that, #baby need rich experiences with you and others in the family.
+To do that, Your Child needs rich experiences with you and others in the family.